thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ### Notes on filament type.

-Stepper motors will get warm when opperating and even when not moving they are being held in place by powered magnetic fields.
+Stepper motors will get warm when operating and even when not moving they are being held in place by powered magnetic fields.
 They are designed to cope with very very high temperatures.
-The firmware provided does make use of the TMC2209's CoolStep technology which greatly lowers the current drawn when not moving however the motor will still get warm to the touch, around 40c to 50c are common.
+The firmware provided does make use of the TMC2209's CoolStep technology which greatly lowers the current drawn when not moving however the motor will still get warm to the touch, around 40c to 50c is common.
 This means you really should think twice about using a filament such as PLA which will start going floppy around this temperature.
 PETG would be better but ABS or ASA would be best.

 ## Assembling the case.

 ![Exploded](Guide/Images/EBB36Exploded.png)

+In this section we will cover the step by step assembly of the motor and case

 ### Shorten the stepper motor wires

-Todo: Warning about checking the wiring order.
+The stepper motor you purchased probably came with a four wire cable with red, blue, green and black cables.
+However this cable will be far too long.
+It needs to be shortened to 70mm and this will require either cutting a resoldering the wires or recrimpling the connectors and using the supplied housing in the EBB36 PCB kit.

+#### Wiring order.

+Stepper motors like these use fluctuating magnetic fields to move the motor and this particular motor driver is designed to work with four wire two phase motors.
+There appears to be no standard colours for wiring so you should test the wires to see which go together.

 Todo: Reminder about crimping